yetiiil/venice_building_height/README.md

 This pipeline is implemented during course  Foundation of Digital Humanities (DH-405) given in fall 2021 at EPFL.
 For details please go through our [wiki page](http://fdh.epfl.ch/index.php/Venice2020_Building_Heights_Detection).
 Please find the details on how to run the pipeline below:

+# Background Motivation
+Over the last 100 years, the city of Venice has lost about 9 inches because of its geography and Global warming.
+As a part of  [Venice Time Machine](https://en.wikipedia.org/wiki/Venice_Time_Machine), this project proposes a pipeline to detect building heights of Venice from 2020 Google Earth data.